 Does iTHRVE app work on iPad?

 Yes, it does.
-It works on the latest versions of iPad with the iHealth PO3 Oximeter finger sensor (go to My Sensors and select it) and Polar chest strap (go to My Sensors and click on + in the top right corner to add it). iTHRVE is also designed to work on iPhone 5, iPhone 5S, iPhone 6 and iPhone 6+ and iPod touch 5. iTHRVE doesn’t work on previous versions of iPhones and iPod touch.
+It works on the latest versions of iPad with the iHealth PO3 Oximeter finger sensor (go to My Sensors and select it) and Polar chest strap (go to My Sensors and click on + in the top right corner to add it). iTHRVE is also designed to work on iPhone 5, iPhone 5S, iPhone 6 and iPhone 6+, iPhone 7 and iPod touch 5. iTHRVE doesn’t work on previous versions of iPhones and iPod touch.